 So what did McBrain bring to the band that they couldn’t do without?

 The answer lies in the reasons behind Burr’s departure.
 As the 1982 world tour dragged on, the drummer became less reliable, as recounted in this previous Feature Friday piece.
-In short, Harris was feeling increasingly frustrated by Burr’s lack of consistency, the result of too much partying.
+In short, Harris was feeling increasingly frustrated by Burr’s lack of consistency, which the bassist attributed to too much partying.

-The bassist and band leader has even stated that he came close to calling a halt to the 1982 US tour because the band was not functioning as well as they should be on stage.
-Burr was quite simply fucking up their gigs.
+The bass player, principal songwriter and band leader on the other hand has stated that he came close to calling a halt to the 1982 US tour because the band was not functioning as well as they should be on stage.
+Burr was quite simply fucking up their gigs, in Harris’ opinion.
 Smith agrees with this, and the guitarist also claims that Burr was given numerous warnings, after which he’d pull himself together for a few shows and then fall apart again.

-At the all-important dawn of the classic era, such inconsistency would not be suffered.
+At the all-important dawn of the classic era, inconsistency would not be suffered, no matter what the root cause of the problem was.
 Iron Maiden needed a drummer who’d be completely tour-proof.

 But, if Burr’s partying had been the source of his performance problems, what on Earth would possess Harris and Smallwood to hire the ultimate party animal, Nicko McBrain???